arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 }
 ```

 The `uploadValues(SensorValues_t *vals)` is executed every time the Edge Control requests data through I2C from the MKR.
-It updates all the local and Cloud shared variables to be sent, also it converts the water level variable to water volume using the cylinder volume formula `v = πr²h, if `r` (tank radius) and `h` (tank height) are in meters the volume result is in cubic meters (m³), for a more intuitive perception of water quantity we will convert it to liters, 1m³ = 1000 L, and as our level sensor output is in centimeters we can convert (height) to meters dividing by 100, resulting on a m³ volume that we just need to multiply by 1000 to convert it to liters.
+It updates all the local and Cloud shared variables to be sent, also it converts the water level variable to water volume using the cylinder volume formula `v = πr²h`, if `r` (tank radius) and `h` (tank height) are in meters the volume result is in cubic meters (m³), for a more intuitive perception of water quantity we will convert it to liters, 1m³ = 1000 L, and as our level sensor output is in centimeters we can convert (height) to meters dividing by 100, resulting on a m³ volume that we just need to multiply by 1000 to convert it to liters.
+This is the brief why of the expression used in the code:

+`water_volume = PI*(radius)*(radius)*(water_level/100)*1000`

 Using flow control variables we store the initial water level as a reference point, any level measured below that point will be considered as water use updating the `water_usage` variable, if we refill the tank, it will save the higher value of water level as a new reference point.